remykumar/build_system_info/README.md

     `cp ~/build_system_info/build.sh ~ (or) cp ~/build_system_info/build.sh .`

-3. Before executing, please check the following commands
+3. Before executing, make sure http port 80 is open & please check the following commands

     `pwd` : You should in your home directory